tldr-pages/tldr/pages/common/puppet-agent.md

 # puppet agent

-> Retrieves the client configuration from the Puppet server and applies it to the local host.
+> Retrieves the client configuration from a Puppet server and applies it to the local host.
 > More information: <https://puppet.com/docs/puppet/7/man/agent.html>.

 - Register a node at a puppetserver and apply the received catalog: